L-Eugene/Ratingator_bot/README.md

 **Limitation:** Bot will only track one team results for one chat.
 If you will run `/watch` several times with different team ids - only the last one will be used.

+### Znatoki.info

+Bot cat get game announces from [znatoki.info](https://znatoki.info) website.
+In that case it will check the site rss once a week (schedule can be changed on deployment stage) and create a poll with the list of announced games so team players can let everyone know what games they are going to attend.

+Can be enabled with `/znatoki_on` command and disabled with `/znatoki_off` command.

+By default the poll will contain all game definitions from the site and "Can not attend" option.
+If you want other options to be appended to your polls, you can use `/extra_poll_options` command.

+### Venues

+Bot can track venues and send brief data about upcoming games.
+Information is sent once a day for games that are planned for that day.
+To enable the feature use `/venue 1234` command where 1234 is venue numeric id from rating site.
+There is no limit on the number of venues monitored by one team.
+To disable venue monitoring use `/venue_unwatch_1234` command.
+Running `/venue` command will show the list of venues you are already monitoring and instructions to manage their list.

 ### Randomize

 You can use `/random` command to cast the lot.
 Bot will parse command message for items separated by space or new line and will select one of them.